You ask your customers how you’re doing, and the feedback looks positive.

 Boost Product Innovation

-By analyzing the language customers use when describing your product, you uncover unmet needs and feature gaps.
+By analyzing the language customers use to describe your product, you can uncover unmet needs and feature gaps.

 Prioritize Business Decisions